otrv4/otrv4/otrv4.md

 The initial connection state of both Alice and Bob might change while the conversation is happening.

-This conversation will take place over public infraestructure where potential hostile intermediaries are present at different levels.
+This conversation will take place over public infrastructure where potential hostile intermediaries are present at different levels.